-Derby’s Children in Care Council is a group open to children and young people of Derby who are looked after by Derby City Council.
-We are all aged between 10 and 21 and live in and around Derby.
+Derby’s Children in Care Council (CIC) is a group open to children and young people who are looked after by Derby City Council.
+We are all aged between 10 and 24 and live in and around Derby.

-We would welcome you, your views and opinions.
-We are a small group and we're all in the same boat, so don’t be shy – come and join in!
-If you can’t attend a meeting, please send us your email address and you can become a virtual member.
+We welcome you, your views, and opinions.
+We're a small group and 'all in the same boat', so don’t be shy – come and join in!

-The Children In Care Council is coordinated by the Participation Officer, Claire Hurst.
-If you would like more information, please email or telephone Claire on email@example.com or 01332 640269.
+The Children in Care Council is coordinated by the Participation Team.
+If you would like more information, please contact the CIC Participation Officer.

 The Children in Care Council is for all children and young people with care experience.
 We talk about the issues that are important to us, as children and young people, and help make positive changes to improve things for everyone.
 We meet with managers to see how they are delivering on their promises.
 The views of the Children in Care Council are used to influence the delivery and design of services to improve outcomes for looked after children and care leavers.

 How can I ask you to be involved in decision making?